 David Crosby has a DPhil in Physics from the University of Oxford.
 Having previously devoted himself to experiments checking whether the fundamental laws of physics are correct (apparently they are... probably), David decided that he ought to do something useful before he became obsolete and so teamed up with Greg, Owen and Rich to start Eyejusters.

-David develops the key parts of our SlideLens technology, and occasionally gets some time to sleep.
+David is MD of Eyejusters and also develops the key parts of our SlideLens technology.
+He occasionally gets some time to sleep.